 Is it a better time to rent or buy a home?

 The median cost of renting a home around the U.S. has hit record highs for 16 straight months, with a typical apartment in June now going for $1,876, according to Realtor.com.
-So should that spur renters to take the plunge into buying their own pad?
+So should that spur renters to take the plunge into home ownership?

 Not necessarily.
 On average, first-time homebuyers could expect their monthly payments to top $2,400, according to the real estate listings firm.
 Renting is cheaper than buying in three-quarters of the country's 50 largest metro areas, Realtor.com found.